 My daughter is at the pool for many, many hours every week (well, she thinks it’s not enough, and I can’t even imagine swimming as much as she does, so I guess it’s many hours depending on who is talking) and she is loving these energy balls.

 With only a few minutes to grab a snack to keep up the energy while swimming endless laps, these peanut butter energy balls are perfect.

 And I even like these ones!
 But, really, it’s peanut butter and chocolate chips so there’s not really any reason not to like them.

 These almond joy energy balls were pretty good.
 There was chocolate involved so I didn’t mind them.
 Didn’t love them like the kids did, but they weren’t bad.

 But these peanut butter energy balls?
 Chocolate involved and no dates.
 YES.

 I know, I know, dates are wonderful things that everyone loves and wants to put in everything.
 Except that I don’t.
 Love them, that is.
 I really wish I did, because they’re such a great way to healthy up your snacks while adding some sweetness.
 So I use them for snacks for the kids (thankfully they like dates!), but I’m not really a fan.

 Plus they’re so easy to make, with only 4 ingredients these literally take about 5 minutes to whip up.
 The only problem is there might not be any left to give the kids for a snack since I like them too!

-- don’t try to roll the mixture between your hands like you would for cookie dough, it will crumble everywhere – just squish a tablespoon of the mixture in your hands until it comes together into a ball shape
+- Don’t try to roll the mixture between your hands like you would for cookie dough, it will crumble everywhere – just squish a tablespoon of the mixture in your hands until it comes together into a ball.

-- you only need to chill the mixture briefly so it isn’t so sticky for forming into balls – 30 minutes should be enough – don’t leave it for hours in the fridge before forming the balls or it will likely be crumbly
+- You only need to chill the mixture briefly so it isn’t so sticky for forming into balls – 30 minutes should be enough – don’t leave it for hours in the fridge before forming the balls or it will be crumbly.